DarkWiiPlayer/nyooom/readme.md

 constraints:

 1. Small, independent modules that can also work on their own
-1. Code should be easy to figure out by someone who doesn't actiely use nyooom
+1. Easy to figure out by someone who doesn't normally use nyooom
 1. Easy to gradually introduce and remove rather than forcing big re-writes
-1. Flexible, hackable and easy to audit
+1. Flexible and hackable

 ## Importmaps